apollographql/apollo/docs/source/guides/schema-design.md

 Input types can also be used when different operations require the exact same information, though we urge caution on over-using this technique since changes to `input` types are breaking changes for all operations which utilize them.

+Additionally, while it is possible to reuse an `input` type between a query and mutation which target the same resource, it's often best to avoid this since in many cases certain null fields might be tolerated for one but not the other.

 <!--
 <h2 id="gql">Wrapping documents with `gql`</h2>